Top Tips – things not to forget when viewing a property

 13. What’s the area like?

-If you do like a property, arrange another viewing for a different time of day, and scout out the local area a bit more (see How to choose a new area to live in?).
+If you do like a property, arrange another viewing for a different time of day, and scout out the local area a bit more.
 If you can, take somebody with you who might be able to notice things you don’t.

 There are various options when it comes to virtual viewings; they can be pre-recorded or a live tour with the owner or agent.
 If it is a live session then go slow, ask lots of questions and make sure you ask to see the inside of cupboards, the fuse board and the boiler.
 You will want to take a close look at the window frames and look at the view from the window.
 It will be tricky to get a sense of the location and the neighbourhood, that’s where Google Street View can help.
 Accessed via Google Maps you can get a sense of the neighbourhood and also how it has changed over time.